 Manufacturers built pressure cookers with the primary purpose of cooking and canning foods.
 You can’t cook food in an autoclave.
 Pressure cookers can perform sterilization (microbial information) to some level with less serious things like if you wanted to sterilize mushroom substrates for cultivation.
-However, you wouldn’t want to use this in a medical setting where people’s lives depend on the sterilization of the medical instruments.
+However, you wouldn’t want to use this in a medical setting where people’s lives depend on the sterilization of medical instruments.

 A pressure cooker will use wet steam and pressure to sterilize, whereas an autoclave uses dry steam.
-They sometimes use pressure cookers to sterilize jars, which take about 10 minutes.
+They sometimes use pressure cookers to sterilize jars, which takes about 10 minutes.
 Sterilization for most other things takes between 20 to 30 minutes.

 Pressure cookers can kill off most bacteria, such as salmonella and E.coli, but some bacteria act resistant to sterilization in a pressure cooker.
 For those cases, an autoclave will serve you better where you need thoroughness.

 Beware of This Myth: Some people believe that pressure cookers sterilize foods so you don’t have to refrigerate them if you eat them the next day.
 Keep in mind, that while you can sterilize food in the pressure cooker, it takes 15 PSI for between 15 to 30 minutes to sterilize the food.
 Electric models may require extra time.

 Can a Pressure Cooker be Used as an Autoclave?